AI Bubble Timing: Saturn-Rahu Cycle and the Q4 2026 US Tech Window

 AI sector concentration metrics through 2025 show capex and market-cap concentration in five firms exceeding the 1999-2000 dot-com peak by several measures.
 Whether this resolves as a structural correction or as a continued melt-up is the test the dated window answers.

-What calibrated signature is this forward call based on?
+What chart-side signatures is this forward call based on?

 Two signatures stack.
 US rahu over stellium carries a calibrated lift of 3.0x across n=8 historical US events.
 Saturn natal slow, a market-generic signature calibrated against a market event corpus, carries a lift of 2.75x.
 The combined window is when both fire.